rajanshukla04/Amazon-clone/README.md

 Author of this Rajan shukla

-# This is learing Project
+# This is learning Project
-# in future we are wroking time